Third Thursday Details

 We do not permit space for political promotions, religious or social activism.

-The Museum partners provides space for a limited number of food trucks at each event.
-Trucks are selected so as to not over-duplicate menu items and styles or to compete with the menu theme served in the pop-up restaurant inside (which changes monthly).
-Interested food trucks should contact Monique Davis at email@example.com.
+The Museum partners provide space for a limited number of food trucks at each event.
+Trucks are selected so as to not over-duplicate menu items and styles or to compete with the restaurant inside.
+Interested food trucks should contact Shelly Yates at firstname.lastname@example.org.